 How long will it be before I can see with my Intraocular Lens’?

-The day of surgery it is expected that vision will be unclear (although more bright).
+On the day of surgery, it is expected that vision will be unclear (although more bright).
 After the first 24-48 hours patients will usually notice the most significant increase in vision.
 The clarity of the vision can be limited by dilation, post-operative inflammation, use of post-operative eye drops, and residual prescription.
 Within 4 weeks of surgery the vision should stabilize, although you may need corrective glasses or contacts for the best quality vision.

 How long do the implants last?

-Because of the material lens implants are made of, they aren’t subject to deterioration, therefore they should last a lifetime.
+Because of the certain material the lens implants are made of, they aren’t subject to deterioration, therefore they should last a lifetime.